GLA democratic participation grants

 We are not accepting new grant applications at this time and we have no immediate plans to do so.

-The current phase 3 of the grants programme provides up to £25,000 in funding to equity-led civil society organisations.
-Delivery of this phase started in September 2024 and will end in June 2025.
+The most recent phase of the Democratic Participation grants programme provided up to £25,000 in funding to equity-led civil society organisations.
+Projects were delivered between September 2024 and June 2025.

 By equity-led civil society organisations we mean those where at least half of the management team (including trustees and senior staff) and employees identify with one or more of our priority communities: